BONSAMURAIS/ystafdb/README.md

 ```

 ## Contributing
-All contributions should be via pull request, do not edit this package directly!
-We actually use it for stuff.
+All contributions should be via pull request, do not edit this package directly!.